-I’ve recently had a holiday in Macedonia.
-Every time I come back from there I feel very relaxed but then I give in to the daily stresses.
+The Scandinavian concept of Hygge is a big thing for a few years now.
+We are all talking about it, forgetting that most countries/languages have a word do describe cosiness, happiness and wellbeing.
+For Scotland is coorie, for Japan’s ikigai, for Macedonia quite a few words actually… I’ve recently had a holiday there.
+Every time I come back I feel very relaxed but then I give in to the daily stresses.
 In an effort to preserve that calm I wrote those tips to remind myself of what I enjoy there:

 The most important tip is enjoying each session.
 I usually go to Macedonia in the summer and the weather is glorious all the time but this time – spring, was a bit changeable, just like in Scotland.
 First I was a bit grumpy but then… I enjoyed smelling the tree blossom after the rain, the sun on my face, the sound of the falling rain and the crackling of the fire.
 I enjoyed waking up one morning to see the mountain peaks covered in snow although it meant we need to get the fire going.